 Maximize the Value of Your Home.
 Exponentially increase your home's value with the right upgrades.
 Book a Discovery Call

-What if the homes you’re searching for or considering selling haven’t disappeared, but simply stopped showing up publicly?
-As the real estate industry moves into a new year filled with change, many homeowners are choosing a quieter path to selling.
+What if the homes you’re searching for or are considering selling haven’t disappeared, but have simply stopped showing up publicly?
+As the real estate industry moves into a new year filled with change, many homeowners are choosing a different path to selling.

-This shift explains why a large number of properties came off the public market at the end of 2025.
+This shift is largely in response to a slower-than-normal market in 2025, when a large number of properties came off the public market, and is also indicative of a shift in how much real estate is sold off-market - especially here in Texas.
 Here’s what you need to understand about shadow inventory.

 Shadow inventory refers to homes that are available for sale but don’t appear on public listings.
-These properties are still up for sale, but they are handled in a more private manner that limits visibility to the general public.
+These properties may have expired from their public listings (or have been withdrawn), but the sellers still want to sell.
+They are often still available for sale, but for now, at least, this off-MLS inventory limits visibility to the general public.

-At the end of 2025, nearly 60% of homes for sale were no longer publicly listed.
-For most sellers, this didn’t mean they stopped wanting to sell.
-It simply meant they chose a different way and a different time to present their homes to buyers.
+At the end of 2025, nearly 60% of homes that were previously listed for sale were no longer publicly listed.
+For most sellers, this didn’t mean that they stopped wanting to sell.
+It simply meant they chose a different way and/or a different time to present their homes to buyers.

 Why are sellers choosing private or temporary listings?
-Many sellers use shadow inventory for different reasons.
+Sellers use private listings, coming-soon listings, or off-market/shadow inventory for different reasons.
 Some list their homes privately from the start.
-Others take their listings off the market temporarily so they can reset the days on market and bring the home back later, often in the spring, looking fresh with zero days showing.
+Others take their listings off the market temporarily so that they can reset the days on market and bring the home back on the market later, often in the spring, looking fresh with zero days as a starting point, showing on the listing when it goes to the MLS (Multiple Listing Service).

-In some cases, the listing itself doesn’t change at all.
-The goal is simply to re-enter the market without the history that might affect how buyers see it.
+In some cases, the intent to list on the market (MLS) listing itself doesn’t change at all.
+The goal is simply to re-enter the MLS market in a new season without showing the “days on market” history.

 How shadow inventory is marketed.
-Shadow inventory can show up in a few different ways:
+Shadow inventory can show up in a few different ways, but can not be publicly marketed:

 What buyers may see instead.
 As private listings become more prevalent, buyers may notice that some listings provide only minimal details.
 Information may be limited to features like bedroom count or a general neighborhood, with the address and price left out entirely.

-For buyers and sellers, having the right access can make a big difference in finding opportunities that aren’t widely available.
+For buyers and sellers, having that additional access can make a big difference in finding opportunities that aren’t widely available.

 Shadow inventory is great for privacy-minded sellers.
 Sellers can control who sees their home, how showings happen, and how buyers are screened.
-Buyers may prefer access to homes that aren’t competing in the public market.
+Buyers may prefer access to homes that aren’t competing in the public market, and purchasing a home off-market for a buyer may mean possible property tax savings for the buyer.

 Every client has different goals and concerns, and looking at both public and private options helps make sure the plan fits your needs.